Healthy Baked Figs (No Added Sugar)

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-Easy and full of rich flavor, baked figs make for a special fall or winter side dish.
-They only take a few simple ingredients and are ready to serve in less than half an hour!
+Easy to make and full of rich, sweet flavor, baked figs are a standout summer or fall side dish.
+Made with a few simple ingredients and no added sugar, they’re ready to serve in less than 30 minutes!

 Roasted figs on a plate drizzled with honey with a baking dish in the background.